 Digital Credentials & License Reciprocity

 The majority of the current occupational licensing and reciprocity laws in states are very limiting to professionals.
 If an experienced real estate agent or tradesman decides to move to another state, they are most likely going to be required to earn a new license or credential in their new home state instead of being able to continue their practice based on what they’ve already earned.
-This doesn’t even take into account the education, professional development and training that is necessary for initial and renewal of licenses.
+This doesn’t even take into account the education, professional development, and training that is necessary for the initial and renewal of licenses.
 States are hesitant to expand these laws into universal licensing because of the paperwork it would entail between states.
-Digital credentialing would prevent this issue and allow people to work wherever they choose, and carry with them all of their achievements.
+Digital credentialing would prevent this issue and allow people to work wherever they choose and carry with them all of their achievements.
 This is beneficial in national emergencies such as COVID-19, for military spouses to continue their careers after moving, and more.

 Rebuilding Identity Digitally vs. Making Identity Digital

 Although the process seems simple, digitizing credentials is not just creating PDFs or other digitized versions of analog credentials.
 In addition to easy access and simple upkeep, going truly digital provides an array of possibilities that could impact credential holders in very beneficial ways.
 Unlike a mere PDF of a credential, digital credentials hold everchanging verified information such as the analytics of license usage and action items for the license holder (i.e. needing to renew soon, notification of a new credential you qualify for, etc).
-It would allow training providers to send digital proof of course completion straight to government agencies (reducing needs for audits), companies to verify a person’s authenticity and membership to their programs, and license issuers to maintain up-to-date records on the status of all license holders, allowing people to use their licenses more consistently due to increased clarity on working status.
+It would allow training providers to send a digital proof of course completion straight to government agencies (reducing needs for audits), companies to verify a person’s authenticity and membership to their programs, and license issuers to maintain up-to-date records on the status of all license holders, allowing people to use their licenses more consistently due to increased clarity on working status.

 Additionally, any organization or agency that wants to keep tabs on the skills, certifications, licenses, or achievements in a constantly accessible, trackable, and shareable manner, can benefit from digital credentialing.
 A digital platform ensures that all licenses and training are up to date and accurate, any renewals are flagged, and any credentials can be remotely revoked as needed.